yunjinli/matcha/README.md

 ## Training

-We will not release the training guidnace.
+We will not release the training guidance.